ndizeyedavid/ondora/Readme.md

 > **"Where rhythm meets geometry."**

 Ondora was born from the moments when I close my eyes while listening to a track and see an entire world taking shape.
-I wanted to build a bridge between those internal visuals, the shifting waves, the glowing ambients, and the rhythmic pulses—and the screen.
+I wanted to build a bridge between those internal visuals, the shifting waves, the glowing ambients, and the rhythmic pulses and the screen.
 This is a tool to visualize exactly what the mind sees when the music takes over.

 ## 🧬 The Anatomy of Ondora